List of The IT Crowd characters: Jen Barber

 Jen becomes Head of the IT department, having been assigned by Denholm at the start of the series because she had impressed the latter by listing computers on her curriculum vitae, but serves as the department's de facto 'Relationship Manager' owing to Roy and Moss's poor working and social relationship with the rest of Reynholm Industries.
-She knows very little about electronics and computers, pretending to work even when her desktop and landline phone were revealed to be unplugged or disconnected, making statements at executive meetings such as searching "Google" on the Google website would cause the network to crash, believing that the Internet resides in a physical box (after being told so by Roy and Moss as a prank) and tolerating a virus-riddled personal laptop.
-In "Tramps Like Us", during a job interview, she struggles with not knowing what IT even stands for.
+She knows very little about electronics and computers, pretending to work even when her desktop and landline phone were revealed to be unplugged or disconnected, making statements at executive meetings such as searching "Google" on the Google website would cause the network to crash, believing that the Internet resides in a physical black box (after being told so by Roy and Moss as a prank) and tolerating a virus-riddled personal laptop.
+In "Tramps Like Us", during a job interview, she struggles with not knowing what 'IT' even stands for.
 Jen's position as Head of the IT Department is largely insulated by the relative computer illiteracy of her fellow colleagues.

 She becomes obsessed by pursuits such as buying cute shoes even though they are far too small for her feet, and trying to impress good-looking men, but her attempts to start relationships turn out to be disastrous.
 In series 2, Jen reveals that she was a heavy smoker several years prior; she briefly takes up the habit again, but quits when she realises the anti-smoking regulations have made her more socially isolated.

 In an interview with The Independent, Parkinson said that Linehan originally wanted Jen to be "likeable" but "I know what he wanted now – he wanted her to be the more normal person people could relate to.”
 Although she would act as the straight woman to the two guys, her klutziness was well-received by the audience.
 Arts critic Rupert Christian describes Jen as the normal person going against the new technology.
 Parkinson also said that Jen is sometimes shallow and egotistic.